 You are eligible for a booster with a bivalent vaccine if it has been at least two months since your primary series vaccination or a booster with any previous COVID-19 vaccine.

-- Anyone 18 years of age and older is eligible for the new bivalent COVID-19 vaccine made by Moderna or Pfizer-BioNTech.
+- Anyone 5 years of age and older is eligible for the new bivalent COVID-19 vaccine made by Pfizer-BioNTech.

-- Anyone 12 years of age and older is eligible for the new bivalent COVID-19 vaccine made by Pfizer-BioNTech.
-This will be the only available bivalent booster vaccine for patients 12-17 years of age.
+- Anyone 6 years of age and older is eligible for the new bivalent COVID-19 made by Moderna.

 Does this new booster entirely replace the other boosters?